Vijaydev19/common-structure-next-js/README.md

 ---

-If you'd like, I can also add a CI workflow that runs `npm run preflight` on pull requests.
+If you'd like, I can add a CI workflow that runs these checks on pull requests.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!